Kojizz/Assignment1-web2/README.md

 * Validating user input
 * Returning styled results to the client

-It provides a strong foundation for more advanced Node.js and Express applications
+It provides a strong foundation for more advanced Node.js and Express applications.

+---